robodan/tagboy/Readme.txt

 The main user documentation is the built in help:  tagboy -h

---echo can't do anything that --eval can't do, but it's easier to understand (and safer).
+--echo is a subset of --eval, but it's easier to understand (and safer).

 Our special variables start with _ in --echo and --exec, but not in begin/eval/end.
 This is somewhat confusing, but necessary to